Former ’60 Minutes’ Reporter Lara Logan Slaps $25 Million Defamation Lawsuit On New York Media

 “The word [Bombshell] was intended to portray Logan as a dangerous and untouchable and incendiary reporter,” the lawsuit states.

 Logan also charges that Hagan’s article included several false statements.
 Hagan referred to a “groping” of Logan while the reporter was on assignment in Egypt.
-The suit points out she was the victim of a gang rape.
+The suit says she was the victim of a gang rape.

 Logan’s report included an interview with British security contractor Dylan Davies, who provided misleading statements about his actions on the night of the attack on September 11, 2012.
 Davies’ book, The Embassy House had provided the same false account of his actions during the attack.
 Simon & Schuster, which is owned by CBS Corp., cancelled his book as a result.

-Several weeks after the story aired, Logan apologized publicly for the “mistake” regarding Davies’ account being included in the piece, but noted that the essential parts of the report remained true.
+Several weeks after the story aired, Logan apologized publicly for the “mistake” regarding Davies’ account being included in the piece, but said that the essential parts of the report remained true.

 Hagan’s story that ran seven months after the story’s original airing came as Logan was rebuilding her reputation internally at “60 Minutes.”